 Hiking snacks also need to be portable, able to withstand hours in your backpack and easy to eat while moving.

-If you’re going out for less than an hour, water is all you need.
+And don’t forget to bring plenty of water and hydrate regularly during your hike.
 If it’s an especially hot day or you’re an extra sweaty person, consider adding a pinch of salt to your water to replenish this essential electrolyte lost in your sweat.
 Or whip up a batch of homemade sports drink and bring it along on the hike.

 A mix of dried fruit and nuts is a great, energizing snack.
 Nuts are high in calories, protein, and fat to fill you up and give you lasting energy.
 Dried fruit, like bananas or raisins, are a good source of quick energy and easily digestible carbs.
 They’re also a good source of potassium to help replenish your electrolytes.

 If you want to make your own trail mix, check out my recipe for a Blueberry Maple Walnut Trail Mix.

 Slice up an orange to throw in a Ziploc snack bag.
 The juice helps with hydration and the fruit sugar is a good source of quick energy.

 You probably know that bananas are rich in natural sugar, which is necessary when you’re moving for hours on end.
 Bananas are also packed with potassium, an electrolyte that is lost in sweat.
 Replacing potassium is important for staying hydratetd during strenuous exercise.